zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 [end of story]

 She builds freeways to better English that are neve r congested, never blocked.
 I speak poetically of our very own Dr. Lucy Tse.
-Than k you, Lucy.
+Thank you, Lucy.